-SCDRO also requires the elevation of all substantially damaged and reconstructed structures in the floodplain a minimum of two feet above the base flood elevation.
-When followed, these regulations will reduce the threat of flood damage to the homes located in the floodplain.
+The SCDRO requires elevation of all substantially damaged structures in the floodplain.
+When followed, these regulations will reduce the threat of flooding damage to the homes located in the floodplain.
 The new elevation levels, which applicants are required to adhere to when considering reconstruction or rehabilitation of their substantially damaged properties, represent the best available data and are assumed to advance floodplain management efforts in the impacted counties.

-Additionally, property owners participating in the SCDRO Single-Family Housing Program would be required to adhere to the following conditions to minimize the threat to property, minimize losses from flooding and highwind events, and benefit floodplain values:
+Property owners participating in the SCDRO project would be required to adhere to the following conditions to minimize the threat to property, minimize losses from flooding and high-wind events, and benefit floodplain values:

-- 1. All proposed reconstruction and repair of substantially damaged structures in the floodplain must adhere to the latest (most recent) elevation. - 2.
-All participants in the program whose property is in the 100-year floodplain shown on the effective Flood Insurance Rate Map (FIRM) or Preliminary FIRM as Best Available Data must carry flood insurance on the subject structure in perpetuity; and - 3.
-In the case of "Coastal High Hazard" areas ("V" zones on the latest (most recent) FEMA-issued maps), that the applicant adhered to construction standards, methods and techniques as required by HUD Regulation 24 CFR Part 55.1 (c)(3).
+- All proposed reconstruction and repair of substantially damaged structures in the floodplain must adhere to the latest (most recent) elevation. - All participants in the program whose property is in the 100-year floodplain shown on the effective Flood Insurance Rate Map or Preliminary FIRM as Best Available Data must carry flood insurance on the subject structure for its economic life; and - In the case of Special Flood Hazard Area (100-year floodplain, Zone A) on the latest (most recent FEMA-issued maps), the applicant must adhere to construction standards, methods and techniques requiring a registered professional engineer to either develop, review or approve, per the associated location, specific applicant elevation plans that demonstrate the design meets the current standards for A zones in FEMA regulation 44 CFR Part 60.3 (e) as required by HUD Regulation 24 CFR Part 55.1 (c)(3).